microsoft/LightGBM/R-package/README.md

 Installation
 ------------

 Windows users may need to run with administrator rights (either R or the command prompt, depending on the way you are installing this package).
-Rtools must be installed.
+Rtools must be installed for Windows.
+Linux users might require the appropriate user write permissions for packages.

 You can use a command prompt to install via command line: